 Motivation is defined as “that which moves one toward an action; that which changes, provokes, or impels our very being.”
 The Bible has a great deal to say about motivation.
-The motivation of Christians is supposed to be exactly the opposite of what motivates unbelievers.
+The motivation of Christians is different from that of unbelievers.
 For one thing, our sense of motivation or inspiration comes from God, not from the things of the world.
 David spoke of his motivation in his psalms: “I desire to do Your will, O my God; Your law is within my heart” (Psalm 40:8).
 Later he wrote, “Whom have I in heaven but you?
 And earth has nothing I desire besides you” (Psalm 73:25).

 Jesus set the example for our motivation in this life: “My food is to do the will of Him who sent Me and to finish His work” (John 4:34).
 Jesus was concerned with pleasing His Father, and so should we be motivated by that same concern.
 He always did the Father’s will, motivated by pleasing Him through obedience (John 8:29).
 His obedience extended all the way to the cross where He humbled Himself and “became obedient unto death” (Philippians 2:8).
 Our motivation should be the same as His—the obedience by which we prove we are truly His.
 “If you love me, keep my commandments” (John 14:15).